 Jana Melkumova-Reynolds

-ONE OF THE TRICKIEST PRODUCT CATEGORIES IS GETTING INCREASINGLY IMPORTANT FOR SUCCESSFUL TRADE..
+ONE OF THE TRICKIEST PRODUCT CATEGORIES IS GETTING INCREASINGLY IMPORTANT FOR SUCCESSFUL TRADE.

 Once a separate market with its own seasons, trade shows and major players, in the last few years, jewelry has firmly established itself as an important fashion segment.
 Fashion trade shows such as Capsule and London Fashion Week now have dedicated areas for it, and the jewelry offer at the celebrated accessories show Première Classe includes over 140 labels.
 Retailers are following suit: browse Net-a-porter’s jewelry section and you will find nearly 2,000 items, both from big names and independent specialist labels.